 Neck strap

-The neck strap that is supplied in the box is a standard neoprene strap, about 35mm in width.
+The neck strap supplied in the box is a standard neoprene strap, about 35mm wide.
 It felt comfortable to use on the neck.
 Nevertheless, for this review, I used an SVBONY SV408 binocular harness instead.

 Carrying Case